A Garden Analogy

 1. Add description and detail.

-Adding ground cover, pots of flowers, or a pretty bench are all ways to introduce color and interest to a garden.
+Adding ground cover, pots of flowers, or a pretty bench introduce color and interest to a garden.
 In the same way, look for ways to add more detail to your story or report.

 - See if your paper needs a stronger or more interesting thesis statement (or opening sentence, for a story).